-- demonstrate the ability to function effectively in technical, administrative, supervisory, and managerial positions in the aerospace industry. - demonstrate a mastery of the technical nature of the aerospace industry and the interfaces that exist between and among technology, human, and other resources.
+- Be able to demonstrate the ability to function effectively in technical, administrative, supervisory, and managerial positions in the aerospace industry. - Be able to demonstrate a mastery of the technical nature of the aerospace industry and the interfaces that exist between and among technology, human, and other resources.